-I am an early career researcher and I research comparative party politics and political behaviour (right-wing populism) in contemporary European politics, primarily through the use of public opinion surveys, expert surveys and qualitative case studies.
-My secondary area of expertise investigates International Relations in the Asian Pacific region.
+I am an early career researcher and I research comparative party politics and political behaviour (populism and right-wing party competition on immigration) in contemporary European politics, primarily through the use of expert surveys, public opinion surveys, Manifesto Data and case study analysis.